 As a branch of the The Floyd County Library we support the growth and creativity of an engaged, informed, and connected community.
 Check out all of our educational programs and opportunities!

 The Carnegie Center for Art & History is excited to offer a customizable experience for children in grades Pre-K through 12.
 Schools, non-profits community organizations, and homeschool groups in Southern Indiana may choose from FREE on-site or off-site programs in both art and history.
-For more information or to schedule a program, contact Hanna Gish at firstname.lastname@example.org or Tierra Deacon at email@example.com or by calling 812-944-7336.
+For more information or to schedule a program, contact Hanna Gish for History programming at email@example.com or Sheridan Bishoff for Art programming at firstname.lastname@example.org or by calling the Carnegie Center at 812-944-7336.

 Additionally, the Carnegie Center is committed to serving the Floyd County and Southern Indiana community through outreach.
 To schedule a community outreach opportunity, please contact the Carnegie Center at 812-944-7336 or email@example.com.